hku-systems/SOTER/README.md

 - The TEE-shielding system (i.e., MLCapsule) incurs the highest latency (match **C1**).
 - Partition-based systems (i.e., SOTER, AegisDNN, and eNNclave) have similar inference latency on VGG19, which should be lower than MLCapsule. (match **C2**).
-- SOTER incurs slightly higher latency than AegisDNN; eNNclave is not applicable to other models except VGG19 (match **C3**).
+- SOTER could incur slightly higher latency than AegisDNN; eNNclave is not applicable to other models except VGG19 (match **C3**).

 **Important notes of Experiment 1:**